AA-miRcore/VCF-to-BED/README.txt

   -o OUTPUT, --output OUTPUT
                         The name of the file to output to (will overwrite file if it already exists).
-If this argument is not specified, output will be to the input file name with a .bed extension.
+If this argument is not specified, output will be to stdout.

 required arguments:
   -i INPUT, --input INPUT